Chess Classic: Overview

 There were different events such as the Chess Classic Championship, Quick Chess Open, Chess960 Rapid Chess World Championships, FiNet Open in Chess960 and Chess960 Computer World Championship.
 In addition, 13 duels against machine (rapid chess and Chess960) and 26 simultaneous sessions (including Chess960) were conducted.

-Pocket Fritz (A chess computer) was created in 2001 in the Rheingoldhalle Mainz.

-in 2002 Jens Beutel played against Viswanathan Anand on the stage in the Rheingoldhalle, they were both using Pocket Fritz as computer assistance.
+Pocket Fritz (a chess computer) was created in 2001 in the Rheingoldhalle Mainz.
+In 2002, Beutel played against Viswanathan Anand on the stage in the Rheingoldhalle; they were both using Pocket Fritz as computer assistance.